Saving responses to a CSV file in Jmeter

 Update the Loop count in Thread Group

-Please update the Loop count in the Thread Group to 5.
-This will ensure that 5 requests are executed with postID values ranging from 1 to 5.
-After this, the code present in JSR223 PostProcessor will save the responses from all 5 requests in the CSV file.
+Next, update the Loop Count in the Thread Group to 5.
+This setting ensures that five requests will be executed, with postID values ranging from 1 to 5.

 Update Loop count to 5